 So while it’s good to have a selection of upbeat kids music, you can also use it as a time to introduce them to other types of music.
 Pop music is always a great option because it tends to have simple melodies and repetitive hooks.

 You can stream from a music service like Amazon Music.
-If you don’t have it already, use the free trial and you can always cancel after the road trip if you don’t want it anymore.
+If you don’t have it already, use the free trial and you can always cancel after the road trip if you don’t want it.
 Check it out here.

-Audiobooks or podcasts are a GREAT way to keep kids entertained on a long car ride.
+Audiobooks or podcasts are GREAT road trip activities for toddlers.
 It’s also a great way to lull them into sleep.
 Before you leave you can peruse through podcasts made for little kids on iTunes or Spotify to see what your kids might like.
 Make sure to download them before you leave so you don’t have to rely on a strong signal.

 Some podcasts your toddlers might like:

-When going on a road trip with a toddler or a baby, bringing old standby toys are always a great option.
+When going on a road trip with a toddler or a baby, bringing old standby toys is always a great option.
 Even better, bring some new toys they’ve never used.
 I’m not suggesting you have to spend a lot of money on expensive toys.
-An easy option is to go to a dollar store or used children’s store and buy some affordable toys you can later donate or pass along to someone else.
+An easy option is to go to a dollar store or a used children’s store.
 Another option is to borrow some toys from a fellow parent who doesn’t mind you using them for a week or so.

-We suggest keeping the toys in a bag with you upfront and doling them out one by one when your child starts to fuss and needs a new distraction.
+We suggest keeping the travel toys in a bag with you upfront and doling them out one by one when your child starts to fuss and needs something to focus on.
 Think of it as your secret tool bag that you dip into only when you need it.
-Below are some road trip toys for babies and toddlers we always like to use.

-Lacing cards for toddlers give their hands something to fiddle with and help them to develop their fine motor skills.
+- Lacing cards for toddlers give their hands something to fiddle with and helps them to develop their fine motor skills.
 Plus, if you’ve been reading to them the Hungry Caterpillar book, they’ll love seeing one of their favorite characters in a toy.
 Check here for prices.

 While this won’t help you keep your kid calm, it’s always a good thing to have a fully prepared first aid kit when you’re doing any kind of car travel with toddlers and babies.
 I prepared a medical kit in preparation for when we left for our year of full-time travel and within 5 months I had already used every item in our bag.
 There’s always something that comes up.
 You can buy a fully prepared first aid kit or you can opt to make your own.
 Some things to include would be: